Hart-wiz/sociality-app/README.md

 # sociality-app

-This is a social media app for social communication like facebook
+This is a social media api for social communication

 # Social Media App Authentication with Django & JWT

 In modern apps, users need to create accounts, login, and logout securely.
-Social media apps like Facebook use token-based authentication (like JWT) instead of traditional sessions. adn this is how this app sociality works.
+Social media apps like Facebook use token-based authentication (like JWT) instead of traditional sessions and this is how this app sociality works.

 Register – create a new user.